harshnisar/ml-india/_posts/2016-04-22-ml-india-interview-prof-mausam.md

 **ML-India:** Any specific activities in ML in India that has caught your attention?

 **Mausam:** Yes.
-Xerox research recently held a winter school in machine learning and I was there to give a talk.
+[Xerox](http://www.xrci.xerox.com/){:target="_blank"} research recently held a winter school in machine learning and I was there to give a talk.
 It was a very well organized school; the best of the researchers were there and I was so impressed that it made me want to enroll in it as a student!
 Similar schools in machine learning keep on happening.
 Last year TCS had also organized one called TCS-Tactics.
 NMI had organized one which was about [reinforcement learning and optimization algorithms](http://math.iisc.ernet.in/~nmi/MLDM.php){:target="_blank"}.

 A recent initiative which I am quite happy about involves opening of advanced graduate